-The loan is similar in many ways to the crowdfunded real estate deals I’ve been reading about, but the returns on those invesments are at least double, and the risk is probably lower.
+The loan is similar in many ways to the debt deals in crowdfunded real estate I’ve made, but the returns on those investments are about double, and the risk is almost certainly lower.
 I walked away from my meeting with the would-be brewer thinking it was a no-go for me.

 Looking at the Investment in a Different Light